 A llama is a domesticated camelid used for its fiber and meat, or as a pack animal.
 They are taller than an average human, usually 5.5 to 6.0 feet tall at the top of their head.
 They can weigh up to 450 pounds.
 Llamas live in a herd and can live 20-30 years in a good environment!
 Llamas produce very soft wool that is lanolin free.
 It appears that llamas originally lived on the North American central plains, but they moved to South America over 10,000 years ago.
 Now, there are over 7 million llamas and alpacas in South America.
-However, they have returned to North American and Canada on farms, with over 158,000 llamas now in residence.
+They have returned to North American and Canada on farms, with over 158,000 llamas now in residence.

 Alpaca are shorn once a year.
 The hair has to be at least 2" long so that it can be carded and spun, ready for weaving or other techniques.

 This knitting technique is called strikkelise and creates a round braid that can be used in a variety of ways.
-Nordic Needle carries a modern version of this tool called the French Knitter (6346).

 Most people associate Norway with the beautiful knitted wool sweaters especially those from Dale of Norway.
 From their website "Dale of Norway…represents the traditions and quality Norwegian knitwear is famous for.
 Ever since 1879, Dale of Norway has been producing the first-class quality products.
 Today, Dale of Norway is the largest manufacturer of traditional Norwegian knitwear in the world.
 Furthermore, Dale of Norway is one of the Scandinavia’s largest manufacturers of fine hand-knitting yarns.
 Dale of Norway stays close to nature-pure natural fibers are the natural ingredient in all Dale of Norway products and technologies used to manufacture these sweaters are very ecological."